anthemion-org/ogle-web/README.md

 Functions that accept mutable object parameters must clone those objects before storing them in class instances, records, or globals, in case the caller mutates the arguments afterward.
 For similar reasons, functions must not return mutable objects from class instances, records, or globals; they must return clones instead.
 This is called ‘defensive copying’.
 When cloning is required, mutable types implement a `uClone` function that returns a deep copy of the instance.

-Note that Redux also makes an issue of mutability, but a different problem is posed there, and different solutions are provided.
+Note that React and Redux also make an issue of mutability, but different problems are posed there, and different solutions provided.

-React uses reference equality to detect changes in complex object hierarchies without visiting and comparing every node.
-This is why immutability matters to React and Redux: mutating an instance would leave its reference unchanged, React would not detect the change, and the page would not be updated to reflect the new state.
+React uses reference equality to detect changes in object hierarchies without visiting and comparing every node.
+This is why immutability matters to React: mutating an instance would leave its reference unchanged, React would not detect the change, and the page would not be updated to reflect the new state.

-It is not desirable to update page content that hasn’t changed, so Redux Toolkit and Immer use ‘structural sharing’ when updating store data.
+It is not desirable to update page content that hasn’t changed, so Redux Toolkit uses Immer to enforce ‘structural sharing’ when updating store data.
 When a value changes, its ancestor instances are replaced, but its sibling instances (along with any siblings of those ancestors) are _reused_ to show that they have not changed.
-This also avoids the expense of reallocating many objects with each change.
+This also avoids the expense of reallocating every object in the tree.

 So, if the store begins with these instances: